 If your face is round/square…

 Those with wider face shapes and larger features should stick to lighter colors on top and ends with tonal highlights and variation, with deeper colors around the sides of the face as this will give the face a slimmer appearance.
-According to Kristen, a single, flat hair color can widen the face and draw unwanted attention to certain facial features.
+According to Chris, a single, flat hair color can widen the face and draw unwanted attention to certain facial features.
 If you’re worried that lighter hair won’t suit your skin tone, she’s got some suggestions for you.
 For creamy skin tones, she recommends golden, honey, and beige blonde colors, while subtle versions of these shades also suit olive and golden skin tones and can be incorporated as highlights for brunettes looking for a seasonal change.

 If your face is diamond/oblong…